cksystemsteaching/selfie/book.md

 1 XOR 1 = 0
 ```

 There are of course more binary operators possible.
 How many?
-In total, there are 16, that is, 2 to the power of 4, different binary operators in Boolean Algebra, simply because their two operands can be in 4 different states requiring 4 results per operator.
+In total, there are 16, that is, 2^4, different binary operators in Boolean Algebra, simply because their two operands can be in 4 different states requiring 4 results per operator.
 However, just AND and NOT, for example, can be combined in Boolean *formulae* to mimic all other possible operators such as OR, for example, where X and Y are one bit each:

 ```
 X OR Y = NOT ((NOT X) AND (NOT Y))